Elias Tillandz prize

 The prize is supported by Åbo Akademi University Foundation

-BioCity Turku asked for proposals for Elias Tillandz publication prize winner during February 2024
+BioCity Turku asks for proposals for Elias Tillandz publication prize winner until 31 March 2025

-In the context of the 33rd BioCity Symposium (29–30 August 2024), the twentieth Elias Tillandz prize will be awarded for the best scientific paper published in 2023 in Turku.
+In the context of the 34th BioCity Symposium (28–29 August 2025), the twenty-first Elias Tillandz prize will be awarded for the best scientific paper published in 2024 in Turku.

 Elias Tillandz (1640-1693)